cbryant93/sparta-core-project-1/README.md

 ## Approach
 ### Game Idea
-I wanted to create a game which had I knew could be realistically completed in the set amount time given based on my coding skills.
+I wanted to create a game which I knew could be realistically completed in the set amount time given based on my coding skills.

-I decided to make a point in click game, due to learning all the core concepts behind this in the prior 2 weeks of learning.
+I decided to make a point and click game, a decision based on learning all the core concepts behind this concept in the prior 2 weeks of learning.

 My final Game idea was a spin-off of the famous retro game: 'Duck Hunt'.
 The spin-off detail was a modern twist where the user would have the option to still gain points from not killing the ducks, to keep everyone happy.